swcarpentry/training-course/_submissions/round-05/5/2013-08-15-final-project-what-to-do-when-git-wont-pull.md

 ---
 date: 2013-08-15
 round: Round 5
-title: 'Final Project: What to do when git won't pull'
+title: "Final Project: What to do when git won't pull"
 author: Chris Holdgraf
 permalink: /2013/08/final-project-what-to-do-when-git-wont-pull/
 tags: